0x2c7/ruby_jard/website/docs/roadmap.md

 ### Further future

-As soon as it reaches all those features, and serves my interest well, I don't have much things in mind now.
+As soon as it reaches all those features, and serves my interest well, I don't have many things in mind now.
 The future is uncertain.
 Dreaming is good.
 Making dreams come true is hard, and time-consuming.
 Hope I can reach that future.